Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Introduction

-In~\S \ref{ss:ECSM} we extend the formalism of shadows to smooth varieties $X$ endowed with the action of a torus $T$.
-This notion allows us to define a morphism from the group of $T$-equivariant conical Lagrangian cycles in the cotangent bundle of $X$ to $H_*^T(X)$, and we prove (Proposition~\ref{prop:shadows}) that the equivariant shadow of the characteristic cycle of a constructible function $\varphi$ equals Ohmoto's equivariant CSM class of $\varphi$:
+We extend the formalism further to smooth varieties $X$ endowed with the action of a torus $T$.
+This notion allows us to define a morphism from the group of $T$-equivariant conical Lagrangian cycles in the cotangent bundle of~$X$ to $H_*^T(X)$.
+One of the main results is the following (\Cref{thm:zeropb}): \begin{theorem} Let $X$ be a smooth complex algebraic variety, with a $T$-action.
+Consider the $\C^*$-action dilating the cotangent fibers with character $\hbar^{-1}$ on $T^*(X)$.
+Let $\iota: X \to T^*(X)$ be the zero section.
+Then

+\end{theorem} Here $\csT(-)^\hbar$ is the homogenization of Ohmoto's equivariant MacPherson natural transformation, and $\CC(\varphi)$ is the characteristic cycle of a constructible function $\varphi$; see \S\ref{ss:scsm}. \Cref{theorem 0} generalizes to the equivariant case results of Ginzburg~\cite[Appendix]{ginzburg:characteristic} and Sabbah~\cite{sabbah:quelques}.
+In fact, even in the non-equivariant case, the theorem gives a transparent interpretation, as the pull-back via the zero section, of Ginzburg's analogous map from {\em loc.~cit.} (as explained in~\S\ref{ss:Ginz}).
+Our proof, based on the formalism of shadows, is rather elementary and it avoids the use of equivariant K-theory and the equivariant Riemann-Roch transformation in \cite{ginzburg:characteristic}; at the same time it has a natural equivariant extension.
+A reader who is not familiar with the work of Ohmoto~\cite{ohmoto:eqcsm} (or Ginzburg~\cite[Appendix]{ginzburg:characteristic} in the non-equivariant case) can take~\Cref{theorem 0} as the starting point for a definition of the (non-)equivariant Chern class transformation $\csT$ (resp., $c_*$).

+In intersection theory, the pull-back via the zero section is closely related to a Segre operator; cf.~\cite[\S3.3]{fulton:IT}.
+We extend this relation equivariantly, using (equivariant) shadows.
+The resulting identity is not only used to prove \Cref{theorem 0}, but it also informs the rest of this paper.
+In order to state it, we first define the Segre operator.
+Consider the following diagram: